Guide to the Highland F-Roads and Gravel Roads of Iceland

 - F-Road F249 to Porsmork

-As mentioned, you’ll need a 4x4 vehicle for driving Iceland’s F-roads (as well as many roads in the northeast and in the Westfjords).
+As mentioned, you’ll need a 4x4 vehicle for driving Iceland’s F-roads (as well as many roads in the northeast and in the Westfjords) and it’s illegal to drive a 2WD vehicle on the F-roads in Iceland.
 Furthermore, most Iceland car rental providers, they’ll let you know at the time of booking whether or not a vehicle is suitable for the F-roads, as sometimes, even some 4x4 cars can’t handle them, especially if they require river crossing.
+Beyond this, though, you may want to choose your 4x4 rental car for Iceland more carefully, depending upon which F-roads you want to travel on.

 Again, it’s absolutely prohibited to drive any 2WD vehicle on Iceland’s F-roads, under any circumstances.
 Doing so will result in a high fine and no insurance coverage for any ensuing damages.